Jadagrace

 Jadagrace Michiko Gordy-Nash (born September 1, 1999), known mononymously as Jadagrace, is an American actress, dancer, singer, and rapper.
 She appeared in the 2009 film, Terminator Salvation.
 Her song "Express Yourself" was released as a single when she was nine years old.
 She was signed to a record deal in 2012 after being discovered by Redfoo of LMFAO, and released her first single "Run Dat Back" under the Epic Records music label.

+In 2019, Jadagrace founded the hip-hop collective Grouptherapy (now PartyOf2), alongside fellow child actors Coy Stewart, Tyrel Jackson Williams, and Elijah Johnson.

 Early life

 Jadagrace was born to a Japanese-American mother and African-American father.
 She got her start as a dancer when she was 5 years old, dancing at the Debbie Allen Dance Academy.

 Acting career

 Jadagrace had her first acting credit for Three Versus, a 2008 short film where she played the character Bitsy Mott.
 Her first major role came in 2009 when she landed the role of Star in the movie Terminator Salvation.
 In 2012, Cookie Jar Entertainment began production on The Jadagrace Show, a series about a 12-year-old girl who gets her own television show after a video she uploaded on the Internet goes viral.